grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 For more information on the `otelcol.receiver.kafka` configuration, see the [OpenTelemetry Receiver Kafka documentation](https://grafana.com/docs/alloy/latest/reference/components/otelcol.receiver.kafka/).

+### Open your Code Editor and Locate the `config.alloy` file

+Like before, we generate our next pipeline configuration within the same `config.alloy` file.
+The below configuration snippets will be added **in addition** to the existing configuration.
+Essentially, we are configuring two pipelines within the same Alloy configuration file.

 ### Batch OpenTelemetry logs before sending

 Next, we will configure a OpenTelemetry processor. `otelcol.processor.batch` accepts telemetry data from other otelcol components and places them into batches.
 Batching improves the compression of data and reduces the number of outgoing network requests required to transmit data.
 This processor supports both size and time based batching.

-Open the `config.alloy` file in the `loki-fundamentals` directory and copy the following configuration:
+Add the following configuration to the `config.alloy` file:
 ```alloy
 otelcol.processor.batch "default" {
     output {